 - Decrease flood conveyance, increasing flood risk to surrounding areas.

-The phrase ‘An ounce of prevention is worth a pound of cure’ is particularly true of invasive plant management.
-It is one of the single most impactful conservation investments you can make – with every dollar spent on early intervention saving $17 later.
 Removing invasive plants allows our natural systems to flourish and prevents the loss of vital resources.
-This is why ARPF has managed invasive plants on the Parkway for close to 15 years.
+It is also one of the single most impactful conservation investments you can make – with every dollar spent on early intervention saving $17 later.
+(The adage “an ounce of prevention is worth a pound of cure” really rings true here!)
+That is why ARPF has managed invasive plants on the Parkway for over 15 years.

 Invasive plants removed from the Parkway include: